omermumtaz05/RISC-V-multicycle-FPGA/simulations/README.md

 Which correspond with the instruction sequences found in the `datapath/instruction_sequences` directory

-Each directory has images from ModelSim simulations which observe the behavior of the necessary registers and data memory addresses after each instruction for full CPU verification
+Each directory has images from ModelSim simulations which observe the behavior of the necessary registers and data memory addresses after each instruction for full CPU verification.